repalash/threepipe/README.md

   - [NormalBufferPlugin](#normalbufferplugin) - Pre-rendering of normal buffer
   - [GBufferPlugin](#depthnormalbufferplugin) - Pre-rendering of depth and normal buffers in a single pass buffer
   - [PickingPlugin](#pickingplugin) - Adds support for selecting objects in the viewer with user interactions and selection widgets
+  - [TransformControlsPlugin](#transformcontrolsplugin) - Adds support for moving, rotating and scaling objects in the viewer with interactive widgets
   - [GLTFAnimationPlugin](#gltfanimationplugin) - Add support for playing and seeking gltf animations
   - [PopmotionPlugin](#popmotionplugin) - Integrates with popmotion.io library for animation/tweening
   - [CameraViewPlugin](#cameraviewplugin) - Add support for saving, loading, animating, looping between camera views